 Each monitoring service requires a dedicated Windows server or VM with these minimum hardware specifications:

 |4 cores 2.0+ GHz||12 GB|

-Important: The estimates provided are very soft estimates.
-The number of services needed to optimally monitor an environment is heavily dependent on several other factors such as:
+Important: The actual number of services needed to optimally monitor an environment is heavily dependent on several factors such as:

 - The number of databases on each target